 Getting comfortable with discomfort can be too ambitious to handle alone.
-Alongside this advice, which depends on any individual’s ability at any given time to trust that temporary feelings of discomfort will lapse, Ruby emphasizes how much social support helps.
+Alongside this advice, which depends on any individual’s ability at any given time to trust that temporary feelings of discomfort will lapse, Warrington emphasizes how much social support helps.
 Removing any coping mechanism is challenging, and alcohol is among the most challenging.
 Lawyers and law students in Massachusetts can talk to one of our clinicians confidentially and for free (here’s how to schedule) — or attend one of our recovery meetings in locations across the state.

 Finally, a cautionary word on spiritual bypassing.
 While getting comfortable with discomfort can help us avoid a dangerous coping mechanism, we need to be cautious about how we hold the principle as a goal to focus on in life at large.
 Get comfortable with the discomfort of systemic racism?
 Literally impossible for Black and Indigenous people and other people of color — and unacceptable for anyone with white privilege.
 You can’t manifest a form of positive psychology that changes real injustice — your actions as a human need to do that.

 Layla F. Saad created a workbook that can help anyone examine their privileges and do better.
 Doing the work doesn’t feel good.
 Don’t expect it to feel good.
 If it challenges your ability to cope, get help.
-Many wonderful humans have written books that can help — enough to inspire the first National Antiracist Book Festival at American University’s Washington School of Law on April 27th, hosted by the Antiracist Research and Policy Center.
+Find more in How to Be an Antiracist: What Lawyers + Law Students Need to Know [Book Review].